ChristophLandow/STP_Project_2022/README.md

 </div>

 <br><br>
-Pioneers is a contract work for Deadly Birds Society to develop a modern clone of Settlers of Catan.
+Project Pioneers is a contract work for Deadly Birds Society to develop a modern clone of Settlers of Catan.
 Among other things, it features a comprehensive chat function and the possibility to play online with other settlers.

 <p align="right">(<a href="#top">back to top</a>)</p>